-UNDERSTAND THE NEEDS OF THE COMPANY
+3.2.1 UNDERSTAND THE NEEDS OF THE COMPANIES

-Let them know whether you understand your tasks, and if you have questions, ask!
+Let relevant mentors in the company to know whether you understand your tasks and being proactive to ask questions if you need clarification as appropriate!

 Managers are always very busy.
-They accepted you as a work placement student because it would be beneficial to them as well.
+Be aware that they accepted you as a work placement student because it would be beneficial to the company as well.
 They want to be sure that you understand what is required of you.
 The manager should reserve time for you, normally at least once per week on a regular basis.
-Show them you can work independently.
-They do not want to help you all the time.
-You have arrived in the final year and everybody expects that you are able to take some responsibility on your own.
-Therefore, work as effectively and efficiently as possible and show the supervisor at your company and your WP teacher what you can do.
-Wittenborg's work placement teacher and work placement coordinator are there to assist you as well whenever necessary.
-The section competencies to be acquired during the work placement below describes which competences you should display and develop during your work placement.
+Demonstrate your ability to work independently or with little supervision.
+They have limited time and therefore are not available all the time to help.
+As a Master student, expectations by the employer/internship company anticipation that you will be able to take some level of responsibility on your own, by demonstrating a reasonably good learning aptitude, proactive initiative, methodical and systematic approach your tasks.
+Therefore, challenge yourself by being effective and efficient as much as possible and demonstrate to your company supervisor your potential.
+Wittenborg's Work Placement Coordinator is available to assist you as well whenever necessary.
+The section on competencies to be acquired during the work placement below, describes which competences you should display and develop during your work placement.

-UNDERSTAND AND ADAPT TO THE COMPANY'S CULTURE
+3.2.2 UNDERSTAND AND ADAPT TO THE COMPANIES CULTURE

 Be part of the social system of the company.
 At work, people have moments of relaxation and moments when they work hard.
 In the west, we communicate directly.
 People will interpret your words in a western way.
-Therefore, they take everything very literally: say 'yes' if you mean 'yes', and say 'no' if you mean 'no'.
-Thus, get an understanding of western culture and enjoy being part of the company's staff.
+Therefore, they take everything very literal:

+say 'yes' if you mean 'yes' and say 'no' if you mean 'no'.
+Thus, get an understanding of the western culture and enjoy being part of the company's staff.

-ASSERTIVENESS AND INITIATIVE
+3.2.3 ASSERTIVENESS AND INITIATIVE

-You are being educated for a future management position.
-Act as an assistant manager, make plans, come with the right proposals, ask for approval and get the job done!
+You are being educated for a future role as a management.
+Act as an assistant-manager, make plans, come with the right proposals, ask for approval and get the job done!

-Do not bother your host company with questions about your insurance, ID or IND card or things like this.
-If you have questions about it, first consult the intranet.
-If you still have questions, contact the international office of Wittenborg University of Applied Sciences.
-Do not ask everybody the same questions - direct your queries to the people who can be of help.
-If you can solve the problem yourself, then take responsibility and do it!
+Do not bother your host company with questions about your insurance, ID or IND card or similar issues.
+If you have questions related to this, you should first contact your process tutor to direct you to the right department where your respective questions can be addressed.
+You can also contact the international office here at Wittenborg University of Applied Sciences with regards to resident permit related questions.
+If you can and know how to solve any of the questions or issues which may arise, do not hesitate to take responsibility get it done!